What trends offer opportunities or pose threats in the European cocoa market?

 3. EU regulation on cadmium continues to impact the industry

 Cadmium is found naturally in the soil.
 However, pesticides and chemical fertilisers containing cadmium are also sources of contamination.
 Cadmium is a problem for cocoa in some Latin American countries.
 These countries suffer from high soil contamination from volcanic activity, forest fires and other factors.
-Intake of high levels of cadmium is primarily toxic to the kidneys, so it is a serious concern for consumers' health.
+Human consumption of high levels of cadmium is mainly toxic to the kidneys, so it is a serious concern for consumers' health.

 The European Union has strengthened its regulation on cadmium in chocolate and derived products.
-In August 2021, the EU amended regulation (EC) No 1881/2006, setting stricter maximum levels of cadmium in certain foodstuffs.
+In April 2023, the EU replaced the regulation (EC) No. 1881/2006 on the maximum levels for certain contaminants with Regulation (EU) 2023/915 on the maximum levels of cadmium in certain food.
+The regulation was updated to simplify and combine changes made over the years to contaminant limits in food.

-Table 2: EU Regulations on maximum acceptable limits of cadmium in cocoa products
+Table 2: EU regulations on maximum allowed limits of cadmium in cocoa products

 Product Description | Maximum level (mg/kg wet weight) |